gurujada/live_table/docs/api/fields.md

 name: %{label: "Product Name"}
 ```

+### Optional Options

 #### `sortable` (boolean)
 Whether the column can be sorted.
 Adds clickable sort controls to the header.
+Defaults to `false` if not specified.

 ```elixir
 price: %{label: "Price", sortable: true}